Feeling Scattered? Movement Might Help More Than Another Cup of Coffee

 Your brain loves rhythm.

-It responds best to signals that happen regularly — not occasionally.
+It responds best to signals that happen regularly—not occasionally.

 A short walk.

-A few minutes of gentle strength work.
+A few minutes of balance work.

-A simple mobility practice.
+A gentle strength practice.

 These small signals tell the brain and body:

-We’re moving.
-We’re active.
-We’re supported.
+We're moving.

 Movement Supports More Than Muscles